opamp/MCSwitch/README.markdown

 [Qt5](http://qt.nokia.com/)
 License is [LGPLv2](http://www.gnu.org/licenses/lgpl-2.1.html)
-You can build it if you rewrite CMakeLists.txt for Qt4.
+This app is based on QWidget system.
+Therefore, You can build it on Qt4 if you rewrite CMakeLists.txt.

 If you will build this application from source code,you have to install [CMake](http://www.cmake.org/).